 How was a poiàt being built: 1) First, one would need to prepare the clearing where the charcoal pit (poiàt) would be erected: at first, it was necessary to take the grass away, by eliminating also the earth layer for a depth of about 20 cm, and then compact the bottom well.
 The earth, once taken away and heaped outside the clearing, would be used to cover the poiàt; 2) around the chimney, would then be stacked the timber quarters, taking care to avoid leaving too wide interstices between the pieces of wood; one needed in fact to prevent air from filtering too easily inside the poiàt; 3) the last timber layer was formed of branches of smaller diameter, with the function of better blocking the spaces between the pieces of wood, while at the same time regularizing the shape of the poiàt; 4) the first layer was constituted of spruce sprays, with the function of damp-proofing and offering protection towards the rain and outside humidity, while at the same time providing a good foothold to the earth cover; 5) the second layer was formed by earth that had the function of suffocating the flame and prevent air from entering inside the poiàt (combustion chamber); 6) above the entrance (mouth) of the chimney would then be lit a fire that must be continually fed with pieces of timber, until filling up the chimney-stack; the opening to the latter would then be closed off with twigs and earth, and the carbonization process could finally begin (through the loss of volatile substances contained within the wood).
 The carbonization process (or charring) must then be constantly regulated through the opening of apposite apertures in the earth cover; these served as blow-holes for liberating the combustion fumes, and would therefore control the carbonization process, as they progressively opened towards the bottom of the poiàt; 7) once the ventilation holes had been opened at the bottom, and after letting them smoke off abundantly, the carbonization (charring) process terminated, and one would then begin to break up the earth layer, in order to uncover the charcoal; with a dedicated tool (a rake with large tooth), the charcoal pieces would then be extracted, gathered, and separated from the earth.
 The charcoal would be subdivided into small heaps, in order to let it cool down; it would then be loaded in jute bags weighing around 30 kg, and finally transported to the valley floors for consumption and/or to be traded.

-Through this action the GAL (‘Group of Local Action’) “Pre-Alps and Dolomites” intends to enhance rural tourism in the area through the betterment and strengthening of certain routes.
-One intends to propose tourists a qualified and well-equipped form of access to places of interest, able to offer a privileged point of view on elements of natural, artistic and cultural-historic value, and thus communicate – at the same time – the identity and traditions of the territory of the province of Belluno.
+Through a concerted action, the GAL (‘Group of Local Action’) “Pre-Alps and Dolomites” has intended to enhance rural tourism in the area through the betterment and strengthening of some routes.
+By looking after trails, placing information boards and organising resting areas (such as the one at Malga Cate), one has intended to propose tourists a qualified and well-equipped form of access to places of interest, in order to offer a privileged point of view on elements of natural, artistic and cultural-historic value, while communicating – at the same time – the identity and traditions of the territory of the province of Belluno.

-The use of pasturelands: the pasturelands at the end of the Val Salatis are used for cattle grazing.
-Near there is the building of Casera Pian de le Stele, and the remains of a moltrìn (an ovoidal precinct, in which sheep were kept, to be milked or sheared by the shepherds) can also be seen.
-Pastureland species in that area include: Common Kidney Vetch (Anthyllis vulneraria), Common Bird's-foot Trefoil (Lotus corniculatus) and the Ragwort Senecio abrotanifolius.
+The pasturelands at the end of the Val Salatis are used for cattle grazing.
+Near there is the building of Casera Pian de le Stele, and the remains of a moltrìn (an ovoidal precinct in which sheep were kept, to be milked or sheared by the shepherds) can also be seen (this is described in more detail below).
+Pastureland species in that area include: Common Kidney Vetch (Anthyllis vulneraria), Common Bird's-foot Trefoil (Lotus corniculatus) and a Ragwort, Senecio abrotanifolius.

-Flora: species in the beech wood acidophilus understory comprise Alpenrose (Rhododendron ferrugineum), Cowberry (Vaccinium vitis-idaea) and Blueberry (V. myrtillus).
-Among the noteworthy flora of the scree and of the mountain tops are: Silvery Crane's Bill (Geranium argenteum, this species can be found on the summit of Monte Cavallo, 2.251 m), Alyssum ovirense (present with only one isolated station on Monte Castellaz) and Asplenium fissum (a small fern that vegetates on the carbonated scree present on the orographic right side of the valley).
+Species in the beech wood acidophilus understory include Alpenrose (Rhododendron ferrugineum), Cowberry (Vaccinium vitis-idaea) and Blueberry (V. myrtillus).
+Among the noteworthy flora of the scree and of the mountain tops are also a few endemics: Silvery Crane's Bill (Geranium argenteum, a species that can be found also on the summit of Monte Cavallo, 2.251 m), Alyssum ovirense (present with only one isolated station on Monte Castellaz) and Asplenium fissum, a small fern that vegetates on the carbonated scree present on the orographic right side of the valley.

 The Roundtrip of the Val Salatis

-This roundtrip develops along the route of the Val Salatis until the locality of Pal – a point from which one branches off on an easy route across the scree at the base of the rock faces – to then reach Pian Formosa, from where one can return to the starting point via a path immersed in the beech wood (in the area of Malga Cate).
-From Pian Formosa, in a few minutes, one can also reach a famous century-old beech specimen, included among the monumental trees of the province of Belluno.
+This roundtrip develops along the Val Salatis until the locality of Pal – a point from which one branches off on an easy route across the scree at the base of the rock faces – to then reach Pian Formosa (described at the top of the page), from where one can return to the starting point via a path immersed in the beech wood (in the area of Malga Cate).
+From Pian Formosa, in a few minutes, one can also reach a famous multi-centenary beech specimen, included among the monumental trees of the province of Belluno.
 This trail is easily accessed, and it offers interesting panoramic views towards the central basin of Alpago, with the Lago di Santa Croce in the distance.
-The two agriturismo at Pian Formosa and Malga Cate are fundamental stops along the itinerary, and offer excellent propositions in terms of local produce – besides the possibility of a tranquil stay.
+The two agriturismo at Pian Formosa and Malga Cate are fundamental stops along the itinerary, and offer excellent gastronomic propositions based on local produce – besides the possibility of a tranquil stay.

-Flora: Drooping Bittercress (Cardamine enneaphyllos) is a very frequent species of beech woodlands, with a spring-flowering habit; Sycamore Maple (Acer pseudoplatanus) is a tree that produces light seeds and propagates easily in the meadowlands or abandoned pasturelands; Alpine (or Purple scented) Cyclamen (Cyclamen purpurascens) is also a typical species of beech wood understory.
+Drooping Bittercress (Cardamine enneaphyllos) is a very frequent species of beech woodlands, with a spring-flowering habit; Sycamore Maple (Acer pseudoplatanus) is a tree that produces light seeds and propagates easily in the meadowlands or abandoned pasturelands; Alpine (or Purple-scented) Cyclamen (Cyclamen purpurascens) is also a typical species of beech wood understory.

-Flora: Black Alder (Alnus glutinosa) can be observed at the margin of ditches and in other areas with stagnating water, Dogrose (Rosa canina) is present in the abandoned pastures and other marginal areas between pastureland and woodland, Woolly Thistle (Cirsium eriophorum) is an invasive thorny species also typical of pasturelands.
-In the area can be seen some grazing Yak too.
+Black Alder (Alnus glutinosa) can be observed at the margin of ditches and in other areas with stagnating water, while Dogrose (Rosa canina) is present in the abandoned pastures and other marginal areas between pastureland and woodland.
+Woolly Thistle (Cirsium eriophorum) is an invasive thorny species, also typical of pasturelands; in the area can be seen some grazing Yak, too.